A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 Some early algorithms including \cite{chadwick2019distant,meyer2019deep} developed end-to-end fusion networks around radar. \citet{chadwick2019distant} showed that augmenting multi-focal length camera based detections of distant vehicles with radar target data created higher average precision recall than visual only methods across a range of object sizes.
 To accomplish this \cite{chadwick2019distant} projected radar points into image space trained in a separate branch of a neural net architecture and concatenating those radar features into a existing visual ResNet18 \cite{he2016deep} architecture. \citet{meyer2019deep}, in addition to releasing a small dataset containing radar and lidar point clouds along with camera images, explored using convolutional neural networks to identify 3D bounding boxes of cars through radar-camera-based fusion.
 They showed that radar-based fusion outperformed the average precision and recall compared to lidar-based fusion even when partially- or fully-occluded.

 Other authors such as \cite{john2019rvnet,chang2020spatial} relied on popular image segmentation networks and modified them for radar fusion. \citet{john2019rvnet} used radar point clouds projected into the camera's coordinate system with ego-velocity compensation on the Doppler velocity dimensions to create a sparse radar image processed by a neural network and fused with a YOLO \cite{redmon2016you} based image features output by a fusion branch.
 Their proposed RVNet outperformed the average precision of YOLO in a binary classification setting.
 It identified obstacles even in adverse conditions, but struggled in multiclass framework, e.g. identifying pedestrians, vehicles, or cyclists. \citet{chang2020spatial} merged radar and image based data at the feature level of a CNN using a newly designed spatial attention fusion method that extracted various spatial features from radar data using multiple convolutional kernel sizes in parallel to identify features in the radar data.
 The output of this radar spatial attention model was then concatenated with an image detection model and further processed in a fusion network.
-Interestingly, the fused data is then processed by an existing image detection network, as if the data has been early-fused. \citet{kowol2020yodar} applied a late fusion of a 1D radar segmentation network and a YOLOv3 \citep{redmon2018yolov3} object detection network in an uncertainty aware manner, improving detection of objects at night in the presence of nonuniform lighting conditions from glare, etc. \figref{fig:yodar} shows some example outputs from YOdar where vehicles are detected in suboptimal conditions.
+Interestingly, the fused data is then processed by an existing image detection network, as if the data has been early-fused. \citet{kowol2020yodar} applied a late fusion of a 1D radar segmentation network and a YOLOv3 \citep{redmon2018yolov3} object detection network in an uncertainty aware manner, improving detection of objects at night in the presence of nonuniform lighting conditions.

 A notable exception to late fusion methodologies came from \citet{nobis2019deep}.
 This work developed a radar-camera fusion method where radar data across several samples are fused into image space as perspective-adjusted vertical bars at the aligned pixel locations.
 The early fused data is then passed through a neural network architecture that online determines the best fusion weights for each sensor, by passing the data across the length of the network.
 This method allowed them to outperform state-of-the-art visual identification methods across multiple datasets, with radar data helping in the presence of visual degradation from weather.